| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday May 3, 2011

 markets have moved to a new level but there is a great deal of uncertainty

 about exactly what the operating range is for both production and prices.
+Even as market analysts are struggling to get their arms around the

 markets week by week, a major curve ball was thrown by USDA.
 Weekly slaughter and carcass weight data have been a key data flow for many years.
 These data are vitally important for two reasons.
 First, the weekly flow of estimated values, followed by actual slaughter values, represents the only near real-time information on meat production relative to currently observed market prices for cattle and beef.
 This provides the sole means to have a timely and reasonably complete picture of current supply and demand conditions.
 Secondly, slaughter data are direct data, and as such, are among the more reliable data available to the industry. | |

-Time is Now to Jump Into the NRCS Organic Initiative Pool ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ The water is
+| Time is Now to Jump Into the NRCS Organic Initiative Pool ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~The water is

 fine and filled with yankee dollars- fifty million of them to be exact.
 We